ImadDabbura/imaddabbura.github.io/papers-summaries/roberta.md

 - **Takeaways**: RoBERTa proved that MLM is still a good training objective that can lead to a model that matches or exceeds other models on many benchmarks.
 - **Improvements**:
   - It isn't clear what is the effect of different % for MLM
-  - I am not convinced we need NSP to achieve better performance
   - In this setup, if we have multiple masked tokens in one sentence, the prediction of the each masked token doesn't take into account the prediction of other masked tokens.
-- **Notes**:

 #nlp #llm